|Country Information & Lifestyle|

 Grenada is a rolling, mountainous island, covered with fragrant spice trees and rare tropical flowers.
 Bordered by stunning beaches, and dotted with picturesque towns, this verdant island has long been a major source of nutmeg, cloves, ginger, cinnamon, and cocoa.
 In the interior of this volcanic island are cascading rivers and waterfalls, lush rain forests, and one of the most breathtakingly beautiful mountain lakes imaginable.

-The capital St Georges is known as one of the most picturesque harbor settings in the Caribbean.
-The horseshoe shaped harbor, surrounded by pastel rainbow of dock warehouses, old forts and the red tiled roofs of traditional shops and colonial buildings.
-The centuries old spice plantations and rum distilleries still use traditional methods, emphasizing quality not quantity.
+The capital St Georges is known as one of the most picturesque harbour settings in the Caribbean.
+The horseshoe shaped harbour, surrounded by pastel rainbow of dock warehouses, old forts and the red tiled roofs of traditional shops and colonial buildings.
+The centuries old spice plantations and rum distilleries still use traditional methods, emphasising quality not quantity.

 While in Carriacou you can choose to explore, snorkel, swim, dive or simply stroll, whatever you do you will experience the special lure of this gem and its islets.
 The island is only 20 minutes by air and 1 hr & 40 minutes a beautiful coastal ferry ride from St.George's Grenada.
 Coral reefs surround the island providing a base for beautiful sandy beaches.

 Slavery brought the drums across the Atlantic to Carriacou.
 Resistance to oppression created the rhythm.
 Today decades later the sound still resonates at traditional festivals.
 Evidence of Carriacou's cultural history has been discovered from pottery shards and ancient tools found around the island.
 Around 1000 A.D. peaceful Arawaks lived here, followed by fierce Caribes, both coming from South America.